 There is traditional charm mixed with modern day life in this ever growing capital city.
 Despite the bad reputation it has received over the years, it is a great place to visit and can be as safe as anywhere else in the world once you are careful.

 When you want to see the city, the best and safest way is with a guided tour or on a group city tour and there are plenty to choose from.
-The sights are spectacular with beautiful colonial architecture, old towns, Spanish quarter, parks but its history and culture is fascinating to learn on museum and cultural center tours.
+The sights are spectacular with beautiful colonial architecture, old towns, Spanish quarter, parks but its history and culture is fascinating to learn on the museum and cultural centre tours.
+Read More...

 El Ávila National Park for Sights and Adventure on a Private Tour